395t/review-assignments/_summaries/loshchilov2017decoupled_2.md

 ![adamvsadamw](loshchilov2017decoupled_2b.png)

-Results show that decoupled weight decay allows the Adam optimizer to compete with SGD in image classification in terms of having a separable hyperparameter space.
+Results also show that decoupled weight decay allows both SGD and Adam optimizers to better tune their hyperparameters independently.
+The left two graphs not using decoupled weight decay show a diagonal trend that makes hyperparameters more dependent on each other.

 ![sgdvsadamw](loshchilov2017decoupled_2a.png)